esmevane/sojourn/README.md

 ## How to use

-Sojourn is a toolkit for rapid prototyping single-page applications.

-* Any CoffeeScript or Sass files you create in `assets/scripts` or `assets/styles` respectively will be compiled on save.
+* Any CoffeeScript, JavaScript or Sass files you create in `assets/scripts` or `assets/styles` respectively will be compiled on save.
 * `application.coffee` serves as the entry point for the logic of your prototype.
 * Use CommonJS require-style syntax in application.coffee in order to include other files in your application.
 On save, Sojourn uses browserify to compile all of these required scripts together.